Truth and Reconciliation

 Our Workplace

-In addition, we are developing an internal Indigeneity Style Guide that promotes awareness and offers guidance on how to use language as consciously and respectfully as possible.
-The guide draws upon the knowledge and labour of many First Nations, Métis and Inuit writers, editors and subject-matter experts, and includes guiding principles, key terminology, background information, usage notes, spelling and style notes, and links to resources for further learning.
-As a centralized resource, it will support our teams with knowledge and capacity building, communications, and consistency.
+We have developed and launched an internal Conscious Language Guide on Indigenous Peoples that promotes awareness and offers guidance on how to use language as consciously and respectfully as possible.
+It provides information, context, areas of concern, and guidance on a variety of topics and terminology related to Indigenous peoples, drawing upon the knowledge and labour of many First Nations, Métis and Inuit writers, editors and subject-matter experts.
+As a centralized resource, it supports our teams with knowledge and capacity building, communications, and consistency.